EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 Every generated public table requires at least three rotated iterations.
 A one-off diagnostic run remains useful while developing, but the wrapper refuses to publish it into the README.

+The scale matrix runs 1,000, 10,000, 100,000, and 1,000,000 event windows when the supplied fixture contains enough records.
+The cold-start matrix measures a fresh `evx.exe`, a fresh PowerShell process importing PSEventViewer, and a fresh PowerShell process running `Get-WinEvent`.
+Pass `-PSEventViewerPath` with the manifest from the unpacked module artifact when publishing that table so the PowerShell row includes the real bootstrap and dependency-loading behavior rather than importing only the raw cmdlet DLL.
+The matrix is deliberately reported separately because the CLI emits JSON while the PowerShell lanes consume objects in-process; it answers scheduled-task startup cost, not interchangeable output throughput.

 ## Run

 Inspect the resolved smoke matrix: